-I love knowing that our Dachshund’s current veterinarian thinks of our pup the same way we do—as a shorter, smaller person with fur.
+I love knowing that our Dachshund’s current vet thinks of our pup the same way we do.
+As a shorter, smaller person with fur!

 Today, there are 24/7 emergency clinics just for pets.
 And thank goodness for that.

-So, when in doubt, call your dog’s veterinarian.
+So, when in doubt, call your dog’s vet.
 Or contact the nearest emergency clinic without delay.
 You might just save your fur baby’s life.

 Why Dogs Stop Eating

-I can’t tell you why all dogs stop eating (although a quick Google search will certainly generate a list of potential—and sometimes scary—reasons).
+I can’t tell you why all dogs stop eating.
+Although a quick Google search will produce a list of potential—and sometimes scary—reasons.

 What I can tell you is why our own Dachshunds —a food-loving breed if ever there was one—have stopped eating from time to time over the years.